 When my sisters and I would visit my grandparents during the summer, we would beg my uncles to give us a ride on the truck.
 They allowed us to stand on the running boards with one hand on the dash, and the other gripping the side of the wooden bed, while they drove out to the field over a bumpy dirt road.
 Sometimes, it was to pick something up from the field, but most of the time, it was just for fun.

 As I got older, I worked in the greenhouses too, and helped to weed the flower beds, and water the plants, but my grandparents no longer grew vegetables in the field, so the old Model A sat for a couple of years.
 When I was told that it wasn't running anymore, I offered to "fix" it, and for a couple of weeks in the summer of '59, my friends and I would ride over to the greenhouses on our bikes with dreams of getting it running again.
 We took off the carburetor and cleaned it, replaced the points and the rotor, and had one of my uncles charge up the battery, and even though we never got it going, it got me hooked on cars.

 From that point on, I became the official flashlight holder for my father whenever he worked on our own car.
 He usually didn't get home from work until 6, so sometimes we would be out in the driveway late at night doing a tune-up, replacing a belt, or just changing the oil, and I got to see firsthand what it took to maintain a car.
 I couldn't wait to get one of my own.
-My father had given me my own toolbox, which I was slowly stocking with wrenches, screwdrivers, and assorted hand-me-down tools that he no longer needed, and occasionally, he would send me out to the driveway to replace a part, or adjust the carburetor or the points, and he would hold the flashlight for me.
+My father had given me my own toolbox, which I was slowly stocking with wrenches, screwdrivers, and assorted hand-me-down tools that he no longer needed, and occasionally, he would send me out to the driveway to replace a generator, or adjust the timing, and he would hold the flashlight for me.